ComputationalRadiationPhysics/cracen/README.md

-# DSP
+# Cracen
 ===

+Communication pipeline for Reconfigurable Accelerated Computing in scientific ENvironments

-A set of applications to fit modelfunctions und digital signals.
+A set of applications to fit modelfunctions on digital signals.
 The whole application is splitted in programs for data sources, compute nodes and data sinks.
 Data sources can either be dump files from previous experiments or live measurement data.
 The data sinks write the fit data back into files in different files formats.
 At the moment dump files in json format are supported, root files will be added soon.
 The compute node is a fixed application, however the fit function can be customized.
 The applications can be split over a whole network in order to use dedicated hardware.